Education Programs

 7.1 Ecosystems of Change

-Every living thing on Earth is connected—but what happens when those connections are disrupted?
+Every living thing on Earth is connected, but what happens when those connections are disrupted?
 From shared habitats to vital resources, animals have spent millions of years learning to coexist.
-But now, human activity is changing the balance.
-Explore how these delicate relationships are being affected.
-Put your thinking caps on to explore creative ways we can all take action to protect these vital connections and support healthy ecosystems.
+But now, human activity is increasingly changing this balance.
+Come with us as we explore how we are disrupting these delicate ecosystems and brainstorm creative solutions to protect the vital connections throughout our environment!

 7.2 – Sensational Systems